raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- collapse ---
 ---
-title: opencv
+title: OpenCV
 ---

 `opencv` is an open-source computer vision library.
 The Astro Pi units specifically have the `opencv-contrib-python-headless` package installed, which includes all of `opencv` plus additional modules (listed in the [opencv docs](https://docs.opencv.org/master/)), and excludes all GUI functionality.
-You may want to use opencv for [edge detection](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/3), for example.
+You may want to use OpenCV for [edge detection](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/3), for example.

 #### Documentation